 - Cut the veggies in different ways to add texture to the bowl.
 I like to grate the beets, peel the carrots, thinly slice the cabbage, and slice the avocado.
 You can cut these in any way you like.

 - Make a double batch of dragon sauce to have some on hand in the fridge for the week.
 It’s delicious on salads and in bowls.

 These dragon bowls are loaded with brown rice, tofu, veggies and topped off with dragon sauce for a delicious and healthy meal!

 - 1/2 block firm tofu, cut into cubes

 - 1 tbsp avocado oil, or any other high heating oil

-- Heat a pan with your olive oil.
-Cut tofu into strips and place them in the pan, on medium heat.
+- Cook the tofu: Heat a pan with your olive oil.
+Cut tofu into cubes and place them in the pan, on medium heat.
 Let eat side cook for about 4-5 minutes, or until golden brown on each side. then remove from heat.

-- To assemble your bowl, spoon some quinoa onto the bottom of your bowl.
-Place your cabbage, beets, carrots, and alfalfa sprouts, avocado, and tofu in little piles on top.
-Finish it of with dragon sauce, and enjoy!
+- Assemble: To assemble your bowl, spoon some brown rice the bottom of your bowl.
+Place your cabbage, beets, carrots, and sprouts, avocado, and tofu in little piles on top.
+Drizzle dragon sauce on top and enjoy!

 - Serving Size: 1 bowl